 If you prefer your entertainment to be a bit more educational, inland Costa Daurada has loads of beautiful medieval towns.
 Montblanc is particularly beautiful, a walled town with winding streets up to a stunning church on the top of the hill.
 The town often holds medieval festivals where everyone dresses up and there are loads of activities – perfect if your kids happen to be studying this period of history!

-If you’re looking for a beautiful summer beach destination, definitely check out the Costa Daurada.
-Clare of Epic Road Rides
+If you’re looking for a beautiful summer beach destination, definitely check out the Costa Daurada. – Clare of Epic Road Rides

-Often overlooked for Barcelona with its famous Sagrada Familia and beaches, the city is much less touristed and hectic and therefore the perfect opportunity to have an authentic travel experience.
+Often overlooked for Barcelona with its famous Sagrada Familia and beaches, Madrid is much less touristy and hectic.
+This makes it the perfect destination to have an authentic travel experience.
 I’m also a big fan of Madrid’s diversity, where every family will find the right activities and attractions to make everyone happy.

-There are many world-class Madrid museums (such as the Prado Museum and La Reina Sofia), but also beautiful parks (Retiro), churches and historic buildings.
-For a nice view, head to the famous Debod temple (especially around sunset) and you shouldn’t miss the Royal Palace, which is probably the most famous sight in the city.
-To take a break from sightseeing, head to the famous Chocolateria San Gines, where you can enjoy the best Churros dipped in chocolate in the whole of Spain – your kids will love it!
-Patrick of German Backpacker
+To take a break from sightseeing, head to the famous Chocolateria San Gines, where you can enjoy the best Churros dipped in chocolate in the whole of Spain – your kids and teens will love it!

 Mallorca is extremely family friendly, all of the restaurants and beaches we visited were packed with strollers and there were lots of little ones wandering about.
 We stayed in the beautiful area of Cala Bona in the Hotel Atolon, a modern hotel with a lovely breakfast included.